Eckstein Norton Institute: History

 Dr. William J. Simmons and the Rev. Charles H. Parrish helped organized the school.
 In 1890, the school opened as Eckstein Norton Institute, named for donor Eckstein Norton (1831–1893), the president of the Louisville and Nashville Railroad.
 In the first year of operations William J. Simmons died, and Charles H. Parrish assumed the role of principal.

 It was located in the rural town of Cane Spring (sometimes written as Cane Springs; now Lotus) in Bullitt County, Kentucky, 30 miles south of Louisville, Kentucky.
 The 75 acre campus was near the Cane Springs Depot on the railroad line from Bardstown Junction running eastward.
 It had a brick main building with twenty-five rooms, five frame buildings with twenty rooms for dormitories and assembly halls, a printing office, and a laundry and blacksmith shop.
 The school offered classes in shorthand, literary studies, science classes, music, photography, oil painting, business classes, dressmaking, cooking, telegraphy, printing, poultry raising, sericulture, cabinetmaking, tailoring, and carpentry.

 Teacher Harriet Gibbs Marshall ran the music program at the school, and Mary Virginia Cook Parrish taught Latin and mathematics.
 Eckstein Norton Institute was known for their music conservatory, and it was the first music program in the United States led by Black teachers.

+An advertisement for the school ran in an 1891 issue of the Ohio Falls Express.
 On January 24, 1892, the main campus building was burned down from a fire started in the flue on the upper floor.
 By September 1892, a new building was completed to replace the main campus building.

 "The accommodations are not adequate to the demands upon them," reported the Courier-Journal in 1902.